StefDoesTesting/Companies-House-Technical-Test/README.md

 ## Future Improvments

 Use translation keys for strings in locators
-- Once source of truth
+- One source of truth
 - Not currently possible, as the test framework is not part of the codebase for the service under test.

 Spike for using Playwright-BDD, so the tests can be writtern in the Gurkin syntax